Strategic communication of narratives: Analysis of the running example

-Note that $h^\Sigma\equiv \sum_{k=1}^K h_k$ is a sufficient statistic for history $h$, counting the bare number of successes and failures.
-In our concrete setting, the Reduction Lemma (Lemma \ref{Lemma: reduction lemma}) reveals that in equilibrium, the action induced (respective the message sent) for by the message of narrative $m$ must be the same for all models $m'$ with $\#m' = \#m$ and $\sum_{i \in m} h_i = \sum_{i \in m'} h_i$.
+Observe first that in our concrete setting $h^\Sigma := \sum_{k=1}^K h_k$ is a sufficient statistic for history $h$, counting the bare number of successes and failures.
+Second, the Reduction Lemma \ref{Lemma: reduction lemma} reveals that in equilibrium the action induced by (respectively the message sent under) the narrative $m$ must be induced by all models $m'$ with $\#m' = \#m$ and $\sum_{i \in m} h_i = \sum_{i \in m'} h_i$.
 Consequently, they can be identified.
+Third, the expected value given $m$ and $h$ is the bliss point of the receiver,